cesanta/mongoose-os-docs/README.md

 Mongoose OS was created for developers who work on commercial connected products, and care about things like manageability, security, and reliability.
 80-90% of the commercial firmware is around infrastructure, which is the same for many products regardless of what they do.
-Mongoose OS provides that reliable, field-tested infrastructure.
+Mongoose OS provides such a reliable, field-tested infrastructure.

 #### Quick Summary